markusfisch/bots/templates/python/cheatsheet.md

 regardless of the value of `name`.

 ## The mighty :
-Place a colon almost everywhere where you would normally usa a curly bracket.
+Place a colon almost anywhere where you would normally usa a curly bracket.
 So this:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.python .numberLines}
 for (int i = 0; i < 10; ++i) {